Senchakmen/github-slideshow/_posts/0000-01-02-Senchakmen.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-They forced me to recoll GIT, thanks to them
-Use the left arrow to go back!
+They forced me to recoll GIT, thanks to them updated Use the left arrow to go back!